 What do you think?

 ***I know this is a hot topic and emotions get heated.
-Open communication is encouraged, but personal attacks will not be allowed.David For the last few years David has lived in a tent community.
+Open communication is encouraged, but personal attacks will not be allowed.Sex offenders are at increased risk of committing another sex offense if they are homeless.
 Click To Tweet Special thanks to MaryHaven